rusbal/wp-goetzpartner/wp-content/plugins/contact-form-7-to-database-extension/readme.txt

 1. Admin Panel view of submitted form data

 == Changelog ==

+= 2.10.26 =
+* Improvement: Ninja Forms integration now observes the "Admin Label" as an override for the field name.

 = 2.10.25 =
 * Bug Fix: Update to match latest version of wp-jalali plugin for generating Jalali-formatted dates